JulienVanelian/lowpolyzer/README.md

 A Blender addon to add low poly style to your meshes

 ## Install
-1. Create a zip of the lowpolyzer directory
+1. Download the latest zip in the releases page
 2. In Blender, install the zipped addon in the preferences window

 ## How does it work?